DHRI-Curriculum/Data-and-Ethics/lessons.md

 In addition to being mindful of paying a fair wage to the workers on such platforms, this kind of working environment also brings some further considerations to the data that is collected.
 For instance, to get close to minimum wage, workers cannot afford to spend much time on each task.
 Thinking through these circumstances, how do you think it impacts the data we collected?

 For a deeper discussion on data and labor, consider Catherine D'Ignazio and Lauren Klein's chapter [Show Your Work](https://data-feminism.mitpress.mit.edu/pub/0vgzaln4/release/2?readingCollection=0cd867ef) in *[Data Feminism](https://data-feminism.mitpress.mit.edu/)*.

+## Evaluation

+The stages of data is a single iteration process, i.e. there is a fixed stage progression from data collection to visualization.
+- True
+- False*

+"Raw" data:
+- is data that is yet to be processed.*
+- is data that is received and/or collected.*
+- is the same to every researcher/research team.
+- can only be collected from participants.

 ## Challenge: Raw Data and Labor